-Students in years 10 and 11 follow a scheme of work for Edexcel GCSE Maths.
+Students in years 10 and 11 follow a scheme of work for Edexcel GCSE Maths, including topics on number, algebra, statistics and data handling.
 They have regular assessments to track their progress and identify any intervention needs.
 Lessons provide opportunities for students to develop their mathematical understanding through collaborative and independent tasks.
 Students are set homework weekly, based on the topics they have been studying in class and each holiday they have a pack of exam papers to complete.

 Edexcel GCSE Mathematics is assessed in the following way:

 If you would like further information about the topics, themes or assessment for this course please contact: Stacey Atkins (Head of Maths) email@example.com